Bone-chilling cold and a barrage of winter storms: Behind this crazy U.S. weather pattern

 Central to the unusual pattern is a large swath of the nation’s midsection locked in beneath temperatures some 40 degrees or more below average.
 The mercury dropped down to minus-36 in northern Minnesota early Monday, with some places enduring subzero readings for a week or more.
 Fargo, N.D., hasn’t climbed above zero since Feb.
 5, and probably won’t until at least Monday or Tuesday.

-Grand Forks, N.D., will spend most nights this week dipping into the mid-minus-20s.
+Grand Forks, N.D., will spend most nights this week dipping into the minus-20s.
 Elsewhere across the Upper Midwest, Minneapolis may approach minus-20 by this weekend.
 Wind chills for some could range between minus-30 and minus-50.

 Dangerous ice storms mark the leading edge of cold